-The main focus will be the continuation of the on-going Business Case process for the Stakehill proposals and infrastructure-led masterplanning.
+The main focus will be the continuation of the on-going Business Case process for the Stakehill proposals.
 The Strategic Outline Business Case has been completed.
-The Project Team are now undertaking a review with the intention of moving on to commissioning a full site-wide infrastructure Masterplan and Outline Business Case over the next 12 months.
-The Masterplan work will include an assessment of options to accommodate advanced manufacturing options (in line with Places for Everyone aspirations).
+The Project Team are now undertaking a review with the intention of moving on to commissioning a full site-wide Masterplan and Final Business Case.
+The Masterplan work will include an assessment of options to accommodate advanced manufacturing options (in line with Places for Everyone aspirations)

 One of the main priorities is to improve transport links to Stakehill to ensure local residents have the ability to gain access to new employment opportunities.
-A firm base has been established to date in respect of Active Travel and Bus Connectivity options modelling with wider transport connectivity modelling to be undertaken.
+Two current commissions regarding the improvement of bus services and active travel from Oldham to Stakehill (and wider Atom Valley opportunities) are due to be finalised this year.
+The findings and conclusions will be considered and next steps actioned upon.

-Over the next 12 months, the Stakehill Project Board will strive to build on the Strategic Outline business case to further enhance the deliverability of the site.
+Over the next 12 months, the Stakehill Project Board will strive to build on the recently completed Strategic Outline business case to further enhance the deliverability of the site.
 This will include a further assessment of enabling infrastructure requirements, site access and establishing the appropriate delivery framework.
+The Stakehill opportunity was successfully presented at UKREiiF 2023 by senior Oldham Council officers.
+To ensure the opportunity is targeted at similar audiences the Stakehill Sub-Group will liaise with the "Engagement, Communications and Promotion" Sub-Group.
+Likewise, ensuring the learnings from the Innovation Sub-Group are fully considered will require close coordination.